 Metro Rail Prevention of overcrowding | Emergency Evacuation | Supervision of train movements

-Prevention of overcrowding –(1) If a service delays or other incident causes a build up of passengers on a platform, the Station Controller shall decide when that build up is likely to be unmanageable.
+(1) If a service delay or other incident causes a build-up of passengers on a platform, the Station Controller shall decide when that build-up is likely to be unmanageable.

 (2) When any situation referred to in sub-rule (1) arises, the Station Controller shall reduce the flow of passenger to the platform by –